 Is Google ‘doing the right thing’ by letting Google Alerts fail?

-Google Alerts are primarily used by people in PR, marketing, strategy, competitive and market intelligence and other business roles to track specific keywords such as names of brands, people, topics, and so on.
+Google Alerts are primarily used by people in PR, marketing, strategy, market and competitive intelligence and other business roles to track specific keywords such as names of brands, people, topics, and so on.
 The number of such users is minuscule compared to the users Google needs to run a successful ads-based business.
 For example, other products of Google such as Search, Gmail, Android, Chrome, Maps, YouTube and the Google Play Store — each has over one billion users.

 Let’s assume that Google is true to its motto, which it recently changed from ‘Don’t be evil’ to ‘Do the right thing’ and it honestly wants to support this small segment of its users.
 What would it take for Google to do this thing right?
 Let’s find out.